 What role do parents play in deciding the medical and psychological care of their children?
 Do school officials have the right to supersede the authority and stated intent of parents when it comes to some of the most important decisions regarding their children?
-Those are the questions at the heart of a lawsuit two sets of Wisconsin parents have filed against the Kettle Moraine School District in Wisconsin.

 Having a teen or pre-teen child struggle through anxiety and depression is a challenge that many families are burdened with.
-Often it takes years of expert care and effort to find success in dealing with complex issues that impact mind, body, and spirit.
+Often, it takes years of expert care and effort to find success in dealing with complex issues that impact mind, body, and spirit.

 Even experts in the psychiatric field argue that parents are an integral part of a child’s health decisions.

 The school district and officials are substituting their own controversial ideology for basic biological reality—a harm that goes far beyond simple pronoun usage.
-Schools cannot even give students aspirin or basic medication without parental consent, yet in this case, officials are overruling the expressed desire of parents regarding the health of their child.
+Schools cannot even give students aspirin or basic medication without parental consent.
+Yet, in this case, officials are overruling the expressed desire of parents regarding the health of their child.

-The bottom line is that parents know their children best, and they do not surrender their parental role when they send their children to school.
+Parents have the right to direct the upbringing of their children.
+They know their children best, and they do not surrender their parental role when they send their children to school.
 Ignoring biological realities has consequences, and parents have a right to protect their minor children from those costs, which can be permanent.